mkeke/c64-basic-converter/readme.md

 ### Variables

 It is possible to use custom, descriptive variable names in the master code.
 A custom variable must start with a `>` and can be in the range `a-zA-Z0-9`.
+Variable names cannot start with a number.
 These variables will be translated to `zz`, `zy`, `zx` and so on by the converter.
 Certain reserved words are of course not used as variable names.

 Source code:
 ```